loteixeira/as3-msgpack/README.md

 ```

 ### streaming
 <p>You may read streaming data making successive calls to msgpack.read method.
-Each MsgPack object can handle one stream at time.</p>
+Each MsgPack object can handle one stream at time.<br>
-<p>If all bytes are not available, the method returns incomplete (a special object).</p>
+If all bytes are not available, the method returns incomplete (a special object).</p>
 ```actionscript
 package
 {